sclauguico/ecom-snowflake-duckdb-migration/README.md

 ### **2. Data Ingestion**

-- **JSON Data from S3**: Apache Airflow orchestrates the **ETL (Extract, Transform, Load)** process, appending new JSON records from S3 to historical data, and loading them to the historical data in S3 and Snowflake raw schema.
+- **JSON Data from S3**: Apache Airflow orchestrates the **ETL (Extract, Transform, Load)** process, appending new JSON records from S3 to historical data, and loading them to the historical data in S3 and DuckDB and MotherDuck raw schema.
-- **Structured Data from Postgres**: Airflow also orchestrates the **ETL** process, appending new structured records from Postgres to historical data, and loading to the historical data in S3 and Snowflake raw schema.
+- **Structured Data from Postgres**: Airflow also orchestrates the **ETL** process, appending new structured records from Postgres to historical data, and loading to the historical data in S3 and DuckDB and MotherDuck raw schema.

 ### **3. Data Transformation**

-The ingested data is processed with dbt (data build tool) and stored in Snowflake through different layers:
+The ingested data is processed with dbt (data build tool) and stored in DuckDB and MotherDuck through different layers:

 - **Raw Layer**: Data is first dumped in its raw form.
 - **Staging Layer**: Data is casted into appropriate data types and formats.